MoonlightOwl/holo/README.md

 That's all.
 Now you can use `holo` and `holo-view` commands.
 The program files are downloaded and installed to `/usr/bin/` folder.

-*NOTE*: you can specify package version when installing/ For example:
+*NOTE*: you can specify package version when installing.
+For example:

 ```sh
 hpm install holo@0.7.1